independent publishing

 Paul Bew

 Paul Bew is Professor of Irish Politics at Queen's University, Belfast, a Fellow of Pembroke College, Cambridge, and a cross-bench member of the House of Lords.
-His numerous books include Ireland: The Politics of Enmity 1789-2006¸ published in 2007 as part of the Oxford History of Modern Europe, Conflict and Conciliation in Irish Nationalism 1890-1910, a best-selling biography of Parnell and Ideology and the Irish Question, 1912-16.
+His numerous books include Ireland: The Politics of Enmity 1789-2006, published in 2007 as part of the Oxford History of Modern Europe, Conflict and Conciliation in Irish Nationalism 1890-1910, a best-selling biography of Parnell and Ideology and the Irish Question, 1912-16. | |

 Peter Gibbon

 Peter Gibbon is Senior Researcher at the Centre for Development Research, Copenhagen.
 He is author of The Origins of Ulster Unionism and joint author of Thurcroft: A Village and the Miners' Strike.
-He is also the editor of Social Change and Economic Reform in Africa and joint editor of Adjustment, Authoritarianism and Democracy.
+He is also the editor of Social Change and Economic Reform in Africa and joint editor of Adjustment, Authoritarianism and Democracy. | |

 Henry Patterson

-Henry Patterson is Professor of Politics at the University of Ulster and the author of many books and articles on modern Irish history including Ireland Since 1939: The Persistence of Conflict (Penguin), The Politics of Illusion: A Political History of the IRA and Class Conflict and Sectarianism.
-With Paul Bew he is co-author of Sean Lemass and the Making of Modern Ireland and The British State and the Ulster Crisis, and with Paul Bew and Peter Gibbon he is the co-author of Northern Ireland 1921-2001: Political Forces and Social Classes.
+Henry Patterson is Professor Emeritus of Politics at the University of Ulster and the author of numerous books and articles on modern Irish history including Ireland Since 1939: The Persistence of Conflict (Penguin), The Politics of Illusion: A Political History of the IRA, Ireland's Violent Frontier: The Border and Anglo-Irish Relations During the Troubles and Class Conflict and Sectarianism.
+With Paul Bew he is co-author of Sean Lemass and the Making of Modern Ireland and The British State and the Ulster Crisis, and, with Paul Bew and Peter Gibbon, co-author of Northern Ireland 1921-2001: Political Forces and Social Classes. | |